mana/manasource-doc/manaserv_statistics_system.md

 layout: wiki
 ---
 {% include toc.md %}
-#  the Mana server statistics system
+# The Mana server statistics system

 This page tries to gather latest discussion about the statistic system used in the Mana server, [here](http://forums.themanaworld.org/viewtopic.php?p=86168).
 Would the gaps and lacks be filled, the given page would then become a reference for developers and high-level players.